-So confounding, at least, and misleading, at most, are the existing accounts about the subject at hand that Muḥammad Shurrāb, the author of the Book 'Bayt al-Maqdis wa al-Masjid al-Aqṣā', even inferred that not the caliph 'Abd al-Malik but rather his son al-Walīd, who succeeded his father as a caliph, was responsible for constructing the edifice.
-Some even ended up speculating that preparation of the site and even some construction work took place during the reign of Mu'āwiyah, the first Umayyad caliph who died in 60/679.
+So confounding, at least, and misleading, at most, are the existing accounts about the subject at hand that Muhammad Shurrab (1994), the author of the Book Bayt al-Maqdis wa al-Masjid al-Aqsa (Jerusalem and the al-Aqsa Mosque), even inferred that it was not the caliph 'Abd al-Malik, but rather his son al-Walid, who succeeded his father as a caliph, who was responsible for constructing the edifice.
+Some even ended up believing that the preparation of the site, and even some construction work, took place during the reign of Mu'awiyah, the first Umayyad caliph who died in 60/679.
+(Blair, 1992)

 However, the likely truth about the subject is as follows.
-Such were the circumstances surrounding the planning and construction of the Dome of the Rock that both caliphs firstly 'Abd al-Malik ibn Marwan and then his son al-Walīd ibn 'Abd al-Malik had to put in their contributions - which nevertheless varied in nature and magnitude - so that the unparalleled architectural masterpiece could be realized.
-'Abd al-Malik ibn Marwān is likely to have kicked off the mammoth project of erecting the structure somewhere in 73/692 - some planning and preparation activities may have taken place much earlier, though - when he became the de facto ruler of the entire Muslim state, but he may have fell short of completing it during his lifetime.
-Not only building the Dome of the Rock but also constructing what is known today as the al-Aqṣā Mosque habitually ascribed to al-Walīd ibn 'Abd al-Malik - may have constituted, in part, the caliph 'Abd al-Malik's development scheme.
-Or the original completion of the Dome of the Rock might have taken place after all during the reign of the caliph 'Abd al-Malik ibn Marwān, however, the caliph al-Walīd ibn 'Abd al-Malik had to make several significant additions and even alterations, especially in terms of the building's decoration, ornamentation and utility, so that the edifice could go well with the incredible architectural plans and ambitions of his own never matched before and hardly ever matched afterward.
-The caliph al-Walīd ibn 'Abd al-Malik is reputed to have been the first in Islamic civilization who introduced mosque ornamentation.10 A segment of his awesome enterprises was the construction of what is called today the al-Aqṣā Mosque too, on the site where the Caliph 'Umar's Mosque had formerly stood.
-Hence, that there might have existed an effort on the caliph al-Walīd's part toward making the two buildings - which in fact share the same identity in that they both lie within the al-Ḥaram al-Sharīf, the boundaries of the original al-Aqṣā Mosque - appear consistent with each other in terms of form and adornment sounds very much plausible and likely.
+Such were the circumstances surrounding the planning and construction of the Dome of the Rock that both caliphs, firstly 'Abd al-Malik b.
+Marwan and then his son al-Walid b.
+'Abd al-Malik, had to put in their contributions, which nevertheless varied in nature and magnitude, so that the unparalleled architectural masterpiece could be realized.
+'Abd al-Malik b.
+Marwan is likely to have kicked off the mammoth project of erecting the structure somewhere in 73/692 - some planning and preparation activities may have taken place much earlier, though - when he became the de facto ruler of the entire Muslim state, but he may have fell short of completing it during his lifetime.
+Not only building the Dome of the Rock, but also constructing what is known today as the al-Aqsa Mosque - habitually ascribed to al-Walid b.
+'Abd al-Malik - may have constituted, in part, the caliph 'Abd al-Malik's development scheme.

+Or the original completion of the Dome of the Rock might have taken place after all during the reign of the caliph 'Abd al-Malik b.
+Marwan, but the caliph al-Walid b.
+'Abd al-Malik had to make several significant additions and even alterations, especially in terms of the building's decoration, ornamentation and utility, so that the edifice could go well with the incredible architectural plans and ambitions of his own, which were never matched before and hardly ever matched afterwards.
+The caliph al-Walid b.
+'Abd al-Malik is reputed to have been the first in Islamic civilization who introduced mosque ornamentation.
+(Al-'Asqalani, 1978) A segment of his awesome enterprises was the construction of what is called today the al-Aqsa Mosque too, on the site where the caliph 'Umar's Mosque had formerly stood.
+Hence, that there might have existed an effort on the caliph al-Walid's part towards making the two buildings - which in fact share the same identity in that they both lie within the al-Haram al-Sharif, the boundaries of the original al-Aqsa Mosque - appear consistent with each other in terms of form and adornment, sounds very much plausible and likely.